Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 How are snowflakes formed?

 Have you ever seen a snowflake under a microscope?
-It looks like a six pointed star.
-Each end of the asterisk consists of a white branch on which small white twigs grow.
+It looks like a six-pointed star.
+Each end of the star consists of a white branch on which small white twigs grow.

-When water in a river or puddle freezes, ice is formed.
+When water freezes in a river or puddle, it turns into ice.
 The stars in the ice are located close to each other.
-When the fog or cloud freezes, the stars are located at some distance from each other.
-If there are too many stars, they are connected in several pieces and fall down.
-So the snow falls out of the clouds and covers the roads, houses and fields.
-Falling snowflakes adults call snowfall.
+When fog or cloud freezes, the stars are located at some distance from each other.
+If there are too many stars, they connect several at a time and fall down.
+This is how snow pours out of a cloud and covers roads, houses and fields.
+Adults call the fall of snowflakes snowfall.

-If there is a slight frost on the street (-2 or -3 ºС), then there is a lot of water in the fallen snow.
-They say about such snow that it is “wet”.
-It is easy to make snowballs and a snowman out of wet snow, to build "fortresses".
+If it is slightly frosty outside (-2 or -3 ºС), then there is a lot of water in the fallen snow.
+They say about this kind of snow that it is “wet”.
+It’s easy to make snowballs and a snow woman from wet snow, and build “fortresses.”

 When the frost gets stronger (the air temperature drops to -5 or -10 ºC), the snow freezes harder and becomes dry.
-It is impossible to make a snowman out of dry snow, but it creaks loudly underfoot.
-Why does dry snow creak?
+It’s impossible to make a snowman out of dry snow, but it creaks loudly underfoot.
+Why does dry snow squeak?

-Each snowflake is like a small star.
+Each snowflake looks like a small star.
 If we step on the snow, the branches in the icy snowflakes break.
-So when breaking many snowflakes, a crunch and creak is formed.
+So, when breaking many snowflakes, a crunch and creaking is formed.

 Snow creaks with any pressure: